 But I digress, Billy Bob’s is part of the essential Stockyards experience.
 This wouldn’t be a complete list of the top things to do at the Fort Worth Stockyards if I didn’t give Billy Bob’s a shout-out.
 After all, flitting between old and new is what the Fort Worth Stockyards is all about.

-As we exit Billy Bob’s, I notice a figure dart around the corner – the kind of figure without a name.
+As we exit Billy Bob’s, we decide to stroll the grounds.
+This is perhaps one of the best things to do at the Fort Worth Stockyards – walk and see what you can discover.
+As we cross the street, I notice a figure dart around the corner – the kind of figure without a name.
 Tall.
 Grizzly.
 Mysterious.
 The cowboy we saw earlier?
 Perhaps.

 I don’t know.
 I can’t say for certain.

 But with cattle drives, gunfights, and lone-star cowboys, I can say that the Fort Worth Stockyards cultivates an old Western sense of adventure.

 Fort Worth Stockyards: 130 E Exchange Ave, Fort Worth, TX 76164, 9AM – 5PM, FREE (though parking is $10 and some exhibits cost money), Website

 Bonus List Of 5 Things To Do At The Fort Worth Stockyards With Kids

 And you thought I was done with the post…

 How cute.
 Most of the things I listed in this post, I consider fun regardless of age.
 Now, I’m going to introduce you to all the top five things to do at the Fort Worth Stockyards with kids (most of these are a little pricier, which is why I added them to this section).
 Are you ready?

 - Carriage Ride: Take a stagecoach ride around the Fort Worth Stockyards over the weekend (less than $15.00/person – cash only).